boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Another attempt at fixing problem that some users are having when activating plugin

 = 1.0.6 =
 * Fixes bug that showed invitation message on registration screen when no invitation was found
 * Fixes bug that allowed users to bypass registration lock on some setups